deepakm925/Data-Sciences-Machine-Learning-with-Python/Predicting Flight Time Performances Across the US/README.md

 #### The DataSet:
+The data for this project was found under the heading Bureau of Transportation Stastics located in the United States Department of Transportation's official website
 The Dataset was too big to upload seeing as GitHub's maximum file capacity is limited to 100mb.
-However the Dataset can be downloaded here:
+The Dataset can be downloaded here:
 [flight-time-performance-dataset](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time)